RainerAtSpirit/raineratspirit.github.com/_posts/2012-08-01-the-ferrari-meets-jaydata.md

 Within app.js we define dependencies on the various VMs that you've seen earlier and within the `init` method we use `ko.applyBindings()` to bind them to the corresponding element in the DOM.
-As said I'm new to knockout, so I leave to the experts if that's a recommend pattern or not.
+As said I'm new to knockout, so I leave it to the experts if that's a recommend pattern or not.
 At least it's working, so it can't be totally wrong ;-).
   Path.js is used as a light alternative to sammy.js in order to setup some URL rules.
 As you can see Ryan Niemeyer's excellent [postbox] -a native ko pubsub sytem- is used to notify subscribers whenever changes occur.